PR0CK0/knowyourmeme.com-Crawler/README.md

 The initial meme information is taken from a table on the right-hand side of each meme on a specific knowyourmeme.com page.
 A second pass for more specific information is done by parsing the user-written text for the meme.
 This allows the app to collect content/meme origin and year, if these are all available.

+In addition, the app converts the plaintext results of each meme parse into CSV and RDF (for ontologies) form.
+All of these can be exported, and multiple memes can be crawled at once.

 Make sure to include the jsoup.jar to your buildpath.

 everyConfirmedMeme.html is the html file containing links to every confirmed meme (as of February 2019) on knowyourmeme.com.